akovalyo/42sv_Hercules/README.md

 # 42sv_Hercules - akovalyo

-### Hercules has not survived :face_with_thermometer: Viktim of coronavirus :biohazard:
+### Hercules has not survived :face_with_thermometer: Victim of coronavirus :biohazard:

 ***